CHRIS MACPHERSON

 • Why is college four years long?

-Hows (New approaches)
+Hows

-• Large scale simulations
+• Large-scale simulations

 • Affective computing

-• Minimnum viable communities
+• Minimum viable communities

-• Pay for Value vs Pay for Service
+• Pay for value vs. pay for service

-• Sustainable investing (returns not based on debt that future populations have to pay back/into)
+• Sustainable investing (returns not based on debt that future populations have to pay back into)

 • Augmented intelligence platforms

-• 21st century design
+• 21st-century design

 • Volumetric data & edge compute